EXCLUSIVE-Airbus to lose over $5 bln in orders under AirAsia X's proposed restructuring | Business

 In a Dec.
 16 affidavit filed at Kuala Lumpur High Court, Asia-Pacific Head of Region Anand Emmanuel Stanley said there was a strong possibility Airbus "will suffer substantial losses and prejudice" from termination of purchase agreements.
 "AAX has ordered and Airbus has already built, or substantially built, seven A330neo aircraft which are currently in the inventory," he said, adding that there are another 71 on order that may impact Airbus's profitability if cancelled.

+Despite Airbus's objections, AAX's affidavit filed on Monday showed it was supportive of the airline seeking a creditors' meeting needed to approve the scheme.
+Other creditors, such as Rolls-Royce, have agreed to consider the scheme, while a few lessors said they support the airline's restructuring efforts, it said.
+Castlelake's Vice President Marketing Sankalp Garg told AAX in an email that the lessor "would defiantly want to see (AAX)succeed."

+AAX has been seeking court approval to convene the meeting for creditors to vote on the scheme.
+On Monday it requested the court for a stay on all proceedings against it, adding it was necessary to protect its assets pending approval of the scheme.
 AAX revealed in a Dec.
 17 affidavit seen by Reuters it owes Airbus 48.71 billion ringgit ($12 billion) including predelivery payments for committed purchase of 118 aircraft.
-BOCA has said AAX's debt calculations should not include future debts, which are primarily owed to Airbus.
-Airbus alone holds about 75% of the total debt value needed to approve the restructuring, giving lessors relatively little say.

-AAX Senior Legal Counsel Shereen Ee denied the calculations were unfair as they also consider termination compensation for BOCA until the end of its lease period.
-As for BOCA's proposed debt-to-equity conversion, Ee said it "would run counter to the objective of restructuring AAX to ensure it can raise fresh funds to continue as a going concern."

-She said any party may have an equity stake in AAX if they inject fresh funds in return for it.
-BOCA became one of Norwegian Air's top shareholders in May after lessors agreed to convert debt to equity.

 Legal Counsel Ee said the scheme would "at least offer creditors a prospective chance for survival". ($1 = 4.0580 ringgit)